TNMP Power Outages (Texas New Mexico Power) | Utility

 Here are the steps if the home you are moving into has an existing meter:

-1. Choose an electric company (also called a retail energy provider):
+1. Choose an electric company (also called a Retail Energy Provider):

 3. Your new electricity company will send an order to start service to Texas-New Mexico Power company.
 When TNMP receives the order, they will turn on your power on the date you request, presuming that the weather and other jobs allow.